bstachmann/git-workshop/markdown-git-uebungen/loesung-intro-hallo-welt-en.md

 <pre><code>myrepo $ <b>cd ..</b><br><br><br></code></pre>

-## Solution zu Step 2 - ⭐ And another commit
+## Solution to Step 2 - ⭐ And another commit

 Edit the file 'hallo' and create a new commit.
 With the `-am` option, you don't need to call `git add hallo` again.